It’s easier to relate to a movie if it has realistic characters

 The homemaker, with no connection with the outside world, suffers from low self-esteem.
 Family members and loved ones never think they contribute to her agony by declaring, “she does not do anything” or “she does not know anything”.
 Shashi, played by Sridevi, is this very relatable homemaker.
 She gives hope to middle-aged homemakers by going out, learning a new language and making friends from all over the world.

 Loneliness is not the best friend of housewives only; there are a lot of lonely hearts all around looking for some companionship and a few moments of real conversation.
 Friendship blossoms between two unlikely people, Ila (Nimrat Kaur) and Saajan Fernandes (Irrfan Khan), because of a misunderstanding in lunchbox delivery by the delivery people.
 The tenderness of the few letters exchanged brings, if nothing else, then happiness, hope and guts to take a big step for two lonely hearts.

 A middle-aged woman can use her life experiences to be a mentor and protect young women.
 Based on real incidents, Rajjo (Madhuri) runs Gulab Gang, a gang of women rebelling against patriarchy.

 The last film of Sridevi, as the name suggests, revolves around a mother Devki and her stepdaughter Arya.
 Those people who stereotype women as the weaker sex should try harming a woman’s family, especially her children.
 She becomes more dangerous than a wounded tigress.

 9. Tumhari Sulu (2017)

-The fact that most of these films did good business conveys that making the invisible middle-aged women visible can be good for movie business.
+The fact that most of these films did excellent business conveys that making the invisible middle-aged women visible can be useful for the movie business.